Coulomb chronometry to probe the decay mechanism of hot nuclei: Conclusion

-\paragraph{Conclusion.} In summary, we proposed a new chronometer which takes advantage of Coulomb proximity effects observed in the three-fragment final state.
-This is made possible thanks to the highly exclusive measurement performed with INDRA.
+In summary, we proposed a new chronometer which profit from Coulomb proximity effects observed in the three-fragment final state.
+This is made possible thanks to highly exclusive measurements performed with INDRA.
 The originality of the method relies on the unambiguous determination of the sequence of splitting.
-This method is applied to probe the decay mechanism responsible for the three-fragment exit channel observed in \Xesn central collisions at bombarding energies from 12 to 25 \mev.
+This method is applied to probe the decay mechanism responsible for the three-fragment exit channel observed in \Xesn central collisions at bombarding energies from 8 to 25\mev.
 We showed that these fragments arise from successive binary splittings occurring on shorter and shorter time scales.
-The involved time scale becomes compatible with simultaneous three-fragment break-up above $E^*=4.0\pm0.5$ \mev, which can be interpreted as the signature of the onset of multifragmentation.
+The involved time scale becomes compatible with simultaneous three-fragment break-up above $E^*=4.0\pm0.5$\mev, which can be interpreted as the signature of the onset of multifragmentation.